hectorbennett/command-pattern/README.md

 # python/src/history.py

 class History:
     def __init__(self):
         # A log of all the commands in their execution order
         self.history = []

+        # Where we have executed up to so far
+        self.cursor = 0

         # The position in the history we want to execute to
         self.revision = 0

     def append(self, command):
         # Destroy anything ahead of the current revision
-        self.history = self.history[0:self.revision]
+        self.history = self.history[0 : self.revision]

         # Add a command to the history
         self.history.append(command)

-        # Move forward one step in the history
+        # move forward one step in the history
         self.revision += 1

-        # Execute the function
-        command.execute()
+    def execute(self):
+        # execute all the methods that have not yet been executed
+        for i in range(self.cursor, self.revision):
+            self.history[i].execute()
+        self.cursor = self.revision

     def undo(self):
         if not self.history:
             return